Submitty/submitty.github.io/_docs/instructor/customization.md

 * ``"iclicker"``: Shows iClicker information including indivudal responses color-coded for correctness.
 * ``"final_grade"``: Shows final grade letters and some statistics about the final grade distribution.
 * ``"exam_seating"``: Shows exam seating assignments.
-To display the assignment on the Submitty course homepage, the instructor should make sure "Display Iris Custom Message" is enabled in "Course Settings" on the Submitty course page.
+To display the assignment on the Submitty course homepage, the instructor should make sure "Display Rainbow Grades Custom Message" is enabled in "Course Settings" on the Submitty course page.

 * **field:** ``"display_benchmark":``